codefreezefi/codefreeze.fi/index.md

     </div>
 </section>

-## History
+## Past Events

-Since 2015 codefreeze has happened every year around January.
-2018 we hade more than 25 participants plus their family and friends.
+Since 2015, Codefreeze has happened every year around January.
+In 2019 we had about 30 participants plus their family and friends.

-To get an idea of what happened you can find the conference schedule from [2017](https://trello.com/b/zIYeI0me/codefreeze-2017) and [2018](https://trello.com/b/WtOxnkMU/codefreeze-2018) on Trello.
-Most *codefreeze* topics (green) have additional information in links in the cards.

 ### Sessions

-We organize the conference using Trello:
+To get an idea of what happens in Codefreeze, you can find the conference schedules on Trello.
+Most *Codefreeze* topics (green) have additional information in links in the cards.

 - [2017](https://trello.com/b/zIYeI0me/codefreeze-2017)
 - [2018](https://trello.com/b/WtOxnkMU/codefreeze-2018)